Hair Transplant Options

 SCAR REPAIR HAIR RESTORATION TECHNIQUE

 Depending on the type of hair restoration technique performed, the physician’s experience, and the amount of tissue removed, scar results will vary.
-Some scars are small and easy to hide, while others may be in need of scar repair.
+Some scars are small and easy to hide, while others may be in need of additional scar repair.

 1. Scar Revision with Suture